baishuiz/uitest/docs/installation.rst

 .. topic:: What did we just do?

-   1. we created a new file `uitest.conf.js` which used to save your configs
+   1. we created a new file `uitest.conf.js`
+   2. save your configs in the file

 .. index:: Windows

 Install browsers plugin
 -----------------------

-We use browsers plugins to inject our own scripts to the browser,and the script is locate at `{uitestDir}/static/uitest.js`
+We use browsers plugins to inject our own scripts to the browser,and the script locates at `{uitestDir}/static/uitest.js`

 .. code-block:: text

     $ uitest plugin

-use it to auto-install your plugins,there may be are some issues,you can find the plugin under {uitestDir/plugin},you can install them yourself;
+Use it to auto-install your plugins,there may be are some issues,you can find the plugin under {uitestDir/plugin},you can install them yourself;

-the chrome plugin can be downloaded here:`chrome store <https://chrome.google.com/webstore/detail/uitest-chrome-%E6%8F%92%E4%BB%B6/afgdnjlbpjonnjaeafdfkdoapmbogjco?hl=zh-CN&utm_source=chrome-ntp-launcher>`_
+The chrome plugin can be downloaded here:`chrome store <https://chrome.google.com/webstore/detail/uitest-chrome-%E6%8F%92%E4%BB%B6/afgdnjlbpjonnjaeafdfkdoapmbogjco?hl=zh-CN&utm_source=chrome-ntp-launcher>`_

 uitest on Windows
 -------------------